RosettaCommons/documentation/scripting_documentation/RosettaScripts/composite_protocols/sewing/AssemblyRequirements.md

 [[_TOC_]]

 ###ClashRequirement
 A requirement that checks the residues of the assembly against one another to make sure there are no clashes.
+ClashRequirement also checks for clashes between the assembly and its partner pdb when applicable.
 This requirement takes two options: ```maximum_clashes_allowed```, and ```clash_radius```.
 To disallow all clashes within 5 Angstroms, the tag would look like:

 ```xml
 <ClashRequirement maximum_clashes_allowed="0" clash_radius="5" />